Generalized front propagation for spatial stochastic population models: Introduction

 \subsection{Outline of the Paper}

 In Section \ref{s.prelims}, we establish the foundations needed in order to state our main results.
-This includes: a general framework for the spatial stochastic process, a review of moment duality and voting algorithms, a description of the hypotheses we use in our work, and an introduction to generalized flows in the spirit of \cite{BS}.
-In particular, Section \ref{s:abstract} contains the four conditions of \cite{BS} expressed in terms of the dual process (which we refer to as \eqref{j.1}-\eqref{j.4}).
-It further contains the statement of Theorem~\ref{t.generaldual} which yields a general convergence result under the assumptions of \eqref{j.1}-\eqref{j.4} and an approximate dual property.
-We then state Theorem~\ref{t.realmain}, which establishes sufficient, checkable conditions on the dual which imply \eqref{j.1}-\eqref{j.4}, and hence convergence to generalized MCF.
-Finally, Section~\ref{s:vote} gives a detailed description of the admissible class of (approximate) dual processes to which Theorem~\ref{t.realmain} applies.
+This includes: a general framework for the spatial stochastic process, the statement of all of our hypotheses, and an introduction to generalized flows in the spirit of \cite{BS}.
+We state our main result, Theorem~\ref{t.realmain}, in Section \ref{s:abstract}.
+In Section \ref{s.BS}, we present the four conditions of \cite{BS} expressed in terms of the the voting algorithm and the dual process (which we refer to as \eqref{j.1}-\eqref{j.4}).
+It further contains the statement of Theorem~\ref{t.generaldual} which yields a general convergence result (for arbitrary flows) under the assumptions of \eqref{j.1}-\eqref{j.4} and the approximate dual property \eqref{eq:approxdualdef}.